-The impermanence of the five aggregates manifests through the combined operation of the eight consciousnesses.
-The eight consciousnesses, together with mental factors, give rise to the five aggregates, generate sensations, produce discernments, and engender various activities.
-They manifest at the points of conjunction involving the five sense faculties (eye, ear, nose, tongue, body), the five sense objects (form, sound, smell, taste, touch), and the form included in the mental base.
-They also manifest within the six consciousnesses and their mental factors.
-The other mental factors dissociated from the mind manifest in the same manner.
-They are not determined by our conscious awareness.
+The impermanence of the five aggregates (skandhas) is manifested through the combined operation of the eight consciousnesses.
+The eight consciousnesses, together with mental factors, give rise to the five aggregates, generate feelings, produce discernment, and initiate various actions.
+This manifests at the points of conjunction among the eyes, ears, nose, tongue, body; forms, sounds, scents, tastes, tangible objects; and forms included in the dharmayatana.
+It also manifests at the six consciousnesses and the locations of mental factors.
+All other mental factors dissociated from the mind manifest in the same way.
+They are not determined by our conscious mind.
 Regardless of our mental state or perception, impermanence remains impermanence.
-The five-aggregate world does not become permanent due to our craving; this is not determined by the mind.
-Similarly, all twenty-four mental factors dissociated from the mind—such as time, direction, number, decay, and others—manifest through the combined functioning of the eight consciousnesses, mental factors, and the eleven material forms.
-Their existence is not determined by the deluded minds of the seven consciousnesses.
+The five-aggregate world does not become permanent due to our craving, for this is not determined by the mind.
+Similarly, the twenty-four mental factors dissociated from the mind—such as time, direction, number, aging, and others—are all manifested collectively by the eight consciousnesses, mental factors, and the eleven forms.
+Their existence is not determined by the delusive mind of the seven consciousnesses.

 7